A Bootstrap Test for Independence of Time Series Based on the Distance Covariance: Proofs and Auxiliary Results

 Note that $Nd V^{(K)} = \sum_{k=1}^K \lambda_k \zeta_{n,k}^2$ and $\sum_{k=1}^K c_k \zeta_{n,k} = S_{Nd, n}$.
 Using the Cramér-Wold-device, we show that $(\zeta_{n,k})_{1 \leq k \leq K}$ converges in distribution to $(\zeta_1, \ldots, \zeta_K)$.

 First, because the dependence structure within each block is the same as in the original sequence $(U_k)_{k \in \mathbb{N}}$, and the blocks themselves are independent from each other, we have that

-The rate of growth in the last line follows exactly as in the proof of Theorem \ref{thm:rangzwei} (cf. \citet{kroll}, there Theorem 2), since, as mentioned before, the dependence structure within each block is identical to that of the original sequence $U$.
+The rate of growth in the last line follows exactly as in the proof of Theorem 2 in \cite{kroll}, since, as mentioned before, the dependence structure within each block is identical to that of the original sequence $U$.
 Therefore, $V_{Nd, n}$ converges and

 where the constants involved are independent of $i$.
 From this it follows that

 For $V_{Nd, n}$ in particular, we get